tom-krieger/security_baseline/README.md

 | Ubuntu 18.04 | CIS Ubuntu Linux 18.04 LTS Benchmark                         | 2.0.1   | 01-03-2020 |

 The benchmarks can be found at [CIS Benchmarks Website](https://www.cisecurity.org/cis-benchmarks/).

 ## Setup

 It is highly recommended to have the complete security baseline definition written in Hira definitions.
-This enables you to have different security baselines for groups of servers, environmants or special single servers.
+This enables you to have different security baselines for groups of servers, environments or special single servers.

 ### What security_baseline affects

-The security_baseline module has a parameter `enforce`.
-If this parameter is set to true all necessary changes are made to make a machine compliant to the security baseline.
-This can have severre impacts to the machines, especially if security settings are defined in a wrong way.
+The security_baseline module has a parameter `enforce` for each rule.
+If this parameter is set to true all necessary changes are made to make a machine compliant to the security baseline rule.
+This can have severe impacts to the machines, especially if security settings are defined in a wrong way.
+Please test your settings before rolling out to production environments.

 The module needs a base directory.
-This directory is created by the module during the fist run and is `/usr/share/security_baseline`.
-Some data is collected with cron jobs once a day as collecting these data is depending on the server size somewhat expensive and time consuming, e. g. searching als s-bit programs .
-Unter the base directory there will be a directory `bin` where all scripts for gathering information are located.
+The base directory `/usr/share/security_baseline` is created by the module during the fist run.
+Some data is collected with cron jobs once a day as collecting this data is somewhat expensive and time consuming depending on the server size, e. g. searching als s-bit programs .
+Under the base directory there will be a directory `bin` where all scripts for gathering information are located.

 ### Setup Requirements